Alcyone713/Animax/README.md

+## Demo

+Insert gif or link to demo

 ## Motivation
 We all love anime, some of our favorite stories, characters and worlds come from anime.
 However, there is a problem with the current state of the medium.